SAFE Banking Act: 118th Congress

 The bill was reintroduced during the 118th Congress on April 26, 2023 in both chambers.
 Senators Jeff Merkley (D) and Steve Daines (R), and Representatives Dave Joyce (R) and Earl Blumenauer (D) were the lead sponsors.
 The Senate Banking Committee chair, Sherrod Brown, said the bill could get a hearing in the first half of May, 2023, and the first Senate hearing was held on May 11.
 The bill was scheduled for markup by the Senate Banking Committee in June.
 Politico and other sources reported it was scheduled for a Banking Committee vote on September 27, where it was expected to pass.

 Senators including Majority Leader Chuck Schumer introduced a new version of the bill called Secure and Fair Enforcement Regulation (SAFER) Banking Act on September 20.
 The bill was passed by the committee on September 27, clearing it for a Senate floor vote.

 Following the apparent intention of the US government to reschedule marijuana from Schedule I to Schedule III in late April, 2024, Majority Leader Schumer reiterated the need for new banking regulations around cannabis and said he "remain[s] strongly committed" to both SAFER Banking and the Cannabis Administration and Opportunity Act.

+119th Congress

+The bill was reintroduced during the 119th Congress on June 25, 2026 in both chambers.
+Senators Jeff Merkley of Oregon (D), Lisa Murkowski of Alaska (R), Steve Daines of Montana (R), and Elizabeth Warren of Mass.
+(D) were the lead sponsors in the U.S. Senate, and Rep. David Joyce of Ohio (R) in the House of Representatives.